Level 2 Development

 Picture

-By: Tierney Plumb, Reporter
+by Tierney Plumb, Reporter

 UDR Inc., a Denver-based publicly traded apartment owner with 16 properties in the area, closed on the sale of View 14 on 14th Street NW in D.C., shattering the record for the highest price per foot ever achieved in the metro region for Class A rental product.